Insurance and reinsurance in Ireland: overview

 The Central Bank can apply the administrative sanctions procedure to insurance and reinsurance intermediaries (see above, Insurance/reinsurance providers).
 The Central Bank can also cancel the registration of an insurance or reinsurance intermediary as a disciplinary measure (Regulation 11, Mediation Regulations).

-Non-approved entities can be reported to the Central Bank, which has investigative and enforcement powers.
+Non-approved entities can be reported to the Central Bank, which now has enhanced investigative and enforcement powers.
 However, the policyholder's only recourse is likely to be to the courts through an action for damages.

 A policyholder can only make a complaint to the Financial Services Ombudsman (FSO) in relation to regulated financial services providers (see Question 33, FSO).